square/workflow-swift/Samples/Tutorial/Tutorial5.md

 The `RenderTester` allows easy "mocking" of child workflows and workers.
 However, this means that we are not exercising the full infrastructure (even though we could get a fairly high confidence from the tests).
 Sometimes, it may be worth putting together integration tests that test a full tree of Workflows.

 Add another test to `RootWorkflowTests`.
-We will run the tree of workflows in a `WorkflowHost`, which is what the infrastructure uses for a `ContainerViewController`.
+We will run the tree of workflows in a `WorkflowHost`, which is what the infrastructure uses for a `WorkflowHostingController`.
 This will be a "black box" test, as we can only test the behaviors from the rendering and will not be able to inspect the underlying states.
 This may be a useful test for validation when refactoring a tree of workflows to ensure they behave the same way.

 ```swift
 // RootWorkflowTests.swift